Transfer / Exchange / Visiting Students

 Deadline: June 30.

-- Complete the Sexual Assault Prevention for Undergraduates and AlcoholEdu for College online courses that you received in your email on July 12, 2019.
+- Complete the Sexual Assault Prevention for Undergraduates and AlcoholEdu for College online courses that you will receive in your email.
 These courses will provide critical information and resources about alcohol/substance use or misuse and sexual assault/interpersonal violence.
 Deadline: July 31

-- Fill out the Religious Interest Form.
+- Fill out the Religious Interest Form (View Letter.)
 Whether or not you consider yourself to be religious, please fill out the form as it helps the college better serve the needs of our students.

 Deadline: July 31